Eloise is an experienced mental health nurse with an interest in mental health promotion and Solution Focused Therapy.

 Eloise teaches on a variety of topics relating to mental health and mental health nursing.
 A dynamic educator using a range of teaching methods including creative art and story-telling.

-Eloise also acts as Welfare Tutor, ensuring Nursing students can access appropriate support throughout the programme.
+Eloise also acts as Reasonable Adjustments Coordinator, ensuring Nursing students with learning needs can access appropriate support, including reasonable adjustments, throughout the programme.